PrimaveraDeveloper/lithium/ref/hydrogen-2.0/EventBus.Abstractions.md

 The concrete implementation of an event bus service is responsible for registering this delegate.

-### `IEventBusFilters`
+### `IEventBusSubscriptionRule`

-`IEventBusFilters` defines a collection of filters that can be associated with an operation that handles a subscription.
+`IEventBusSubscriptionRule` defines a subscription rule that can be applied to an `IEventBusService` subscription.

-In addition to the event type match, a subscription associated with such filters will only receive events whose properties have an exact match for each of the key-value pairs contained in the filters.

-The interface is implemented by an abstract base class named `EventBusFiltersBase`.
+The subscription rule is responsible for determining whether an event with particular properties will be retained in a given subscription for further processing.

 ## Supplementary types